Jbleezy/BO2-Reimagined/README.md

 * Changed powerup fx color to blue
 * Able to drop when players are down
 * No longer able to drop when another meat powerup is already dropped
-* Message shows when the meat is grabbed, thrown, and landed on a player
+* Message shows when the meat is grabbed and landed on a player
 * Meleeing while the meat is moving no longer grabs the meat
 * Meleeing while the meat is moving throws the meat
 * Removed pick up trigger